-The quantity of people that suffer the pain of Chlamydia continually increases each year.
+The number of people that suffer the pain of Chlamydia continually increases each year.
 In the UK, it is the top sexually transmitted infection and it will continue to be like that if we do not do anything whatsoever about it.

-Labeled as the “silent disease,” Chlamydia has the capacity to sneak into the human body and disperse with no detection since it can do all those harm without demonstrating any kind of symptoms.
+Labeled as the “silent disease,” Chlamydia has the capacity to sneak into the human body and disperse with no detection since it can do all those harms without demonstrating any kind of symptoms.
 For that reason, over fifty percent of the men and women who are infected with the bacteria are left unaware, undiagnosed, and with no treatment.
 They only recognize that they have Chlamydia when the infection evolves to even worse complications.

 What are the signs and symptoms of Chlamydia?